 )

-is fully valid.
-We will need to come up with a way of encoding our type environment at the type level to sort that particular issue, and that is a bit of a challenge (full disclosure: I’ve not managed to do that at the time of writing, but am certainly hoping to get there eventually).
+value describes a valid program..
+We will need to come up with a way of encoding our type environment at the type level to sort that particular issue, and that is a bit of a challenge, one we’ll tackle later.

-is “broken” whenever a type environment is required.
-Let me quality that “broken”, however: TypedExpr
+is broken whenever a type environment is required.
+Let me qualify that broken, however: TypedExpr

-is not correct by definition.
-It is possible to represent illegal programs with it.
+is not correct by definition: its definition allows for illegal programs.
 It can still be correct by construction: whatever TypedExpr

 does improve quite a bit on Expr

-: any expression that doesn’t rely on the type environment is correct by definition, a guarantee Expr
+: any expression that does not rely on the type environment is correct by definition, a guarantee Expr

 doesn’t offer at all.